 There are reports that two-thirds of several amphibian species in Central and South America are gone.
 The mountain yellow-legged frog has nearly disappeared from Yellowstone National Park, and most of the park's remaining members of the species have the fungus.
 In January 2007, Japan found its first cases of the fungus in its frog population.

-For more information on frogs, the amphibian crisis and related topics, check out the links on the next page:
+For more information on frogs, the amphibian crisis and related topics, check out the links below: